 With a world membership of some 20 million, it is the twelfth largest religious body in the world.
 Its operations include numerous schools, hospitals, businesses and publishing houses, as well as a humanitarian aid organization—the Adventist Development and Relief Agency (ADRA).
 In its hometown of Sydney, it operates the Sydney Adventist Hospital.

 It was at this time that the group rebranded itself as the “Men of Hope Sydney” with the purpose of more accurately representing its expanded mission and ministry.
-Thus, in April 2014, the group supported independent Seventh-day Adventist evangelist Pastor Stephen Jakovacin an evangelistic campaign in the Philippines.
+Thus, in April 2015, the group supported independent Seventh-day Adventist evangelist Pastor Stephen Jakovac in an evangelistic campaign in The Philippines.

 The campaign, was held in Legaspi City in the Bicol Region, some 340km southeast of Manila.
 It was as a result of seeing some challenges facing Filipinos that the Men of Hope expanded its music ministry in something broader, and decided to support community initiatives helping the needy.
 One is the “Loaves of Bread” ministry, led by a youth group in Legaspi City, which feeds homeless people—mostly street children— in the city.